georgosgeorgos/ComputationalStatisticsBT/mcmc/MCMC.md

 x = F^{-1}(u)
 $$

-Other problem, that it is not easy to show analitically, it is that we waste a lot of prior sample to obtain a small posterior sample.
-I will show this fact in the nex part.
+Other problem, that it is not easy to show analytically, it is that we waste a lot of prior sample to obtain a small posterior sample.
+I will show this fact in the next part.

 2e)  Verify your conclusions implementing the Acceptance-Rejection approach with  your conjugate model